libsidplayfp/VICE-testprogs/drive/rpm/readme.txt

 more bytes and adding a BVS *+2 half-variance cascade.

 Now, until now we completely ignored another source of error - the oscillator frequency (CPU clock).
-An oscillator of that era typically would have something like +/- a 100-300 ppm unless very expensive.
+Unfortunately it is not easy to dig up actual data on the oscillators used in the 1541 drives, what is known until now is:

+TOYOCOM TCO-745A 16.000Mhz  (+/- 50ppm according to the Datasheet)

+(get in touch if you can add more info/datasheets)

-So with 16MHz Crystal and assuming 100ppm, we get a deviation of 6,25 cycles on top.
-Assuming 300ppm its even 18,75 cycles, which is ~6 times as much as the anticipated 3 cycles deviation of the program.
+Assuming 50ppm, the oscillator deviation can be taken as +/- 10 cycles per revolution, or ~ +/- 0.015 RPM, ie ~6 times as much as the supposed 3 cycles jitter of the measurement on the drive.

+That means that - unless we provide a way to let the user enter the oscillator frequency (which he would have to measure with a frequency counter) - the actual deviation of the measurement would be somewhere in between 10 and 15 cycles, ie ~0,02RPM.

 1541FreqDeviation.png is a diagram showing the oscillator clock over time (deviation from 16Mhz on Y, seconds on X) after powerup of a cold drive.

-That means that - unless we provide a way to let the user enter the oscillator frequency (which he would have to measure with a frequency counter) - the actual deviation of the measurement would be somewhere in between 10 and 20 cycles, ie ~0,03RPM.
+The measurement was made using a Hameg 8122 Frequency counter after around an hour of warmup before the measurement.